Charnel house: Monastery of the Transfiguration (Saint Catherine's), Mount Sinai

-Since the Sinai is an inhospitable place, the brethren of St. Catherine's have struggled to eke out a subsistence-level existence.
+Since the Sinai Peninsula is an inhospitable place, the brethren of St. Catherine's have struggled to eke out a subsistence-level existence.
 The difficulty in establishing a large cemetery in the rocky ground notwithstanding, relics are also gathered for temporal and spiritual reasons: a reminder to the monks of their impending death and fate in the hereafter.
 The Archbishop of Saint Catherine's is commonly the Abbot as well.
 After death, he is afforded the dignity of a special niche within the "Skull-House".

 North America

 A charnel house is also a structure commonly seen in some Native American societies of the Eastern United States.
 Major examples are the Hopewell cultures and Mississippian cultures.
 These houses were used specifically for mortuary services and, although they required many more resources to build and maintain than a crypt, they were widely used.
 They offered privacy and shelter as well as enough workspace for mortuary proceedings.
 These proceedings included cremation (in the included crematorium) as well as defleshing of the body before the cremation.
 Once the houses had served their purpose, they were burned to the ground and covered by earth, creating a sort of burial mound.
 Anthropologist William F. Romain in Mysteries of the Hopewell notes that these charnel houses were built in the form of a square, and their diagonals could be aligned to the direction of maximum and minimum moon-sets both north and south.